DeNA/mobilize-base/README.md

   $ mkdir log

-Resque will create a mobilize-resque-<environment>.log in that folder, and loop over 10 files, 10MB each.
+Resque will create a mobilize-resque-`<environment>`.log in the log folder, and loop over 10 files, 10MB each.

 <a name='section_Configure'></a>